 (Assuming your Book 2 is that #1 Also Bought, of course, and that your series metadata is in perfect shape.)

-This is the kind of thing that doesn’t happen so much on the other retailers, because they simply don’t have recommendation engines quite as sophisticated as the one powering the millions of recommendations Amazon makes every day.
-They do have rudimentary recommendation engines, but Amazon is quite literally years ahead of the competition, and it doesn’t feel like that gap is closing either.
+This is the kind of thing that doesn’t happen so much on the other retailers, because they simply don’t have recommender systems quite as sophisticated as the one powering the millions of recommendations Amazon makes every day.

-If you are on my mailing list, you would have seen me dive into the interesting history of this topic last week.
-That research process for Amazon Decoded 2 unearthed some fascinating information about recommender systems generally and the associated data-crunching and machine learning and AI and algorithms – that big system for pairing readers with books they will love.
+The research process for Amazon Decoded unearthed some fascinating information about recommender systems generally and the associated data-crunching, machine learning, AI, algorithms – that big system for pairing readers with books they will love.

-I spoke about how Amazon’s recommendation engine was the first to really map out connections between products, rather than people, and how this was a great leap forward in the efficacy of recommender systems generally – to the extent that it is still studied by academics almost twenty years later, as well as companies like Netflix, building their own engines.
+I learned how Amazon’s recommendation engine was the first to really map out connections between products, rather than people, and how this was a great leap forward in the efficacy of recommender systems generally – to the extent that it is still studied by academics almost twenty years later, as well as companies like Netflix, busy building their own systems today.

-Well, it’s interesting to me!
-But here’s the pertinent bit for you: this process I described above of what I call “checkout recommendations” is completely unaffected by whether Also Boughts are at the top of your book’s product page in prime position, or if they are shunted down to the bottom of the page where most readers won’t see them, or if they are gone temporarily, or even if they are axed permanently.
+And here’s the pertinent bit: the process I described above of “checkout recommendations” is completely unaffected by whether Also Boughts are at the top of your book’s product page in prime position, or if they are shunted down to the bottom of the page where most readers won’t see them, or if they are gone temporarily, or even if they are axed permanently.

 The status of Also Boughts on your book’s page does not affect the underlying recommendation engine one bit.
 And this recommendation engine is what drives so many of our sales on Amazon — probably making up most of the sales we aren’t directly responsible for ourselves with our own marketing.